vonqo/vonqo.github.io/pages/projects.md

 _since: 06/2020_ `p5js` `three.js` `glsl` `electronjs`

-B.L.M.D is an experimental musical collective from Mongolia that mixes different genres in their production (trip hop, rap, experimental rock, electronic), emphasizing on the "dopeness" of the sound rather than a specific style.
-I collaborated with B.L.M.D to create visuals for the band in 2020.
+B.L.M.D is an experimental musical collective from Mongolia that mixes different genres in their production (trip hop, rap, experimental rock, electronic), emphesizing the "dopeness" of the sound rather than a specific style.

+Even Tide is almost a sister band to B.L.M.D and shares most of its members.
+The difference is that it has a female lead singer and a deeper, melancholic theme.

+I collaborated with B.L.M.D and Even Tide to create visuals for the concert in 2020.
 Since then I became a member of the group.

-Even Tide is almost a sister band to B.L.M.D and shares most of its members.
-The difference is that it has a female vocalist and a softer tone.

 I developed a real-time audio visualizer app and continously implementing band's ideas into it.